hartwigmedical/peach/README.md

 because this variant will be an observed VCF call that is not part of any haplotypes in the panel JSON.

 #### Haplotype Calling Algorithm
 Haplotypes are called for each gene separately.
-First, collect the full calls that correspond to that gene.
+First, collect the dual calls that correspond to that gene.
-Then, extract the alt alleles wrt v38 from these full calls, and count the number of times each combination of position (v38) and alt allele (v38) occurs.
+Then, extract the alt alleles wrt v38 from these dual calls, and count the number of times each combination of position (v38) and alt allele (v38) occurs.
 Use recursive descent to determine all haplotype combinations that perfectly explain all of these variants.
 If there are no such combinations, then no haplotype combination can be called for this gene.